 Make sure the rug is in balance with the room.

 If your foyer lends itself to the use of a round or octagon rug – they can add interest and a dramatic effect – especially when mirroring a chandelier or a fabulous fixture.
 Consider rugs with pattern and personality – often foyers can benefit from the anchoring effect of a rug that is both strong in presence & aesthetically pleasing.

 Your hallways are highly traveled routes that are yearning to be brought to life.
 Like foyers, hallways can be very simply decorated spaces, which allows the rug to be a focal point.
 Have fun with this space!

-Runners come in many lengths and sizes – from 6’ to 14’+.
-Try to make sure that your runner covers at least 75 % of the length of the hallway – and that wood is showing on both ends of the runner.
+Runners come in many lengths and sizes – from 6 feet all the way to 12 feet.
+A good rule of thumb is that your runner covers at least 75 % of the length of the hallway – and that wood is showing on both ends of the runner.

-The average hallway uses a runner of 2’3” x 8’.
+The average hallway uses a runner of 2x8.
 For extra-long hallways – sometimes people use multiple runners allowing about 6” between them.
-This is one of the few cases where I believe matching rugs are the way to go.

 Your office cannot be complete without a rug that makes it your own.
 Whether it shows your traditional nature or your creative side – be sure you are setting the right tone for the room where big decisions are made.

 If the room setup is traditional, maybe you have your desk and then two chairs directly in front of you – you have a couple options: